 In Kanumuri Raghurama Krishnam Raju v.
 State of A.P. and Arvind Kejriwal v.
 Directorate of Enforcement, the Supreme Court declared that approaching the lower court first is not a mandatory prerequisite.

 Similarly, in Sundeep Kumar Bafna v.
-State of Maharashtra, the Court observed that since the jurisdiction is concurrent, there is no statutory mandate to exhaust the remedy before the lower forum.
+State of Maharashtra, the Supreme Court observed that since the jurisdiction is concurrent, there is no statutory mandate to exhaust the remedy before the lower forum.

-The Position Remains Unsettled
+The Procedure Remains Unsettled